turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:3670022][end:3673502]] And it consists of the pragmatic and the epistemic value.
 [[start:3673556][end:3675706]] That's how these different policies are evaluated.

-1:01:15 [[start:3675818][end:3689938]] And so I see two angles or windows that that supports, at least from my non social sciences background, a new kind of meeting in the middle there.
+1:01:15 [[start:3675818][end:3689938]] And so I see two angles or windows that that supports, at least from my non-social sciences background, a new kind of meeting in the middle there.
-[[start:3690104][end:3700998]] So first is the expansion of pragmatic value under the principle that surprise, minimization or bounding is the imperative right there in the pragmatic value.
+[[start:3690104][end:3700998]] So first is the expansion of pragmatic value under the principle that surprise minimization or bounding is the imperative.
+Right there in the pragmatic value,

-1:01:41 [[start:3701084][end:3706370]] It doesn't have to be just body temperature or financial income.
+1:01:41 [[start:3701084][end:3706370]] it doesn't have to be just body temperature or financial income.
 [[start:3706530][end:3712234]] We can expect and prefer ourself to be learning new things or meeting new people.
 [[start:3712352][end:3724298]] And so we can load into the pragmatism different goals that under a narrower definition of utility or pragma have not traditionally been included.

 1:02:04 [[start:3724314][end:3732414]] So I think that first way is it speaks to a more inclusive concept of utility, you might say.
 [[start:3732452][end:3739550]] I'm also derisking on forest fires alongside the timber and already you have now plural pragma.
-[[start:3739630][end:3747310]] So I think that's the kind of crossover and then the deeper and second and not saying there's only two ways that the conversation continues.
-[[start:3747390][end:3771210]] We have epistemic utility in terms of epistemic value and so the balance and the weighting between pragmatic value and epistemic or learning oriented activity overall helps control a dynamics balance with just like how tight is the grip and the preference overall.
+[[start:3739630][end:3747310]] So I think that's the kind of crossover and then the deeper and second, and not saying there's only two ways that the conversation continues, [[start:3747390][end:3771210]] we have epistemic utility in terms of epistemic value and so the balance and the weighting between pragmatic value and epistemic or learning-oriented activity overall helps control a dynamic balance with just, like, how tight is the grip and the preference overall.

 1:02:51 [[start:3771870][end:3779934]] And maybe we have some preference for timber to be exported from a region but we really don't know.